 There are several steps in the provider enrollment and credentialing process.
 A provider has to complete this process with every health plan they want to enroll with.

-- The provider supplies the information required, including contact information, current CV, education and training history, licensing and certificates, medical group and hospital affiliations, Board certifications, sanctions or malpractice history, proof of liability insurance and peer references.
+- The physician supplies the information required, including contact information, current CV, education and training history, licensing and certificates, medical group and hospital affiliations, Board certifications, sanctions or malpractice history, proof of liability insurance and peer references.